Automatic number-plate recognition: Algorithms

 The complexity of each of these subsections of the program determines the accuracy of the system.
 During the third phase (normalization), some systems use edge detection techniques to increase the picture difference between the letters and the plate backing.
 A median filter may also be used to reduce the visual noise on the image.

+Contemporary ANPR systems use multiple data sources and analytical techniques that go beyond simple number plate recognition.
+Weigh-in-Motion uses ANPR cameras and AI analytical techniques to calculate the weight of a vehicle and to alert if the weight is too high for the vehicle and conditions.

 Difficulties

 Early ANPR systems were unable to read white or silver lettering on black background, as permitted on UK vehicles built prior to 1973.